 Q: How can you dry small fruits and vegetables like blueberries without them falling through?

 A: You can purchase small mesh inserts.
-Place these inside and fruits like grapes and blueberries will not fall through.
+Place the inserts on top of each tray and fruits like grapes and blueberries will not fall through.
 This also works for drying herbs.

 Q: How do you clean the dehydrator trays?